endpoints4s/endpoints4s/documentation/manual/src/doc/interpreters/openapi.md

 In case the endpoint that serves the documentation is itself defined using _endpoints_, you can use the `JsonEntitiesFromEncoderAndDecoder` interpreter to define an endpoint returning the `OpenApi` document as a JSON entity.
-Here is an example using Play
+Here is an example using Akka
-framework:
+HTTP:

 ~~~ scala src=../../../../../documentation/examples/quickstart/server/src/main/scala/quickstart/Main.scala#serving-documentation
 ~~~